Kumkumapoovu

 The serial won several awards at the Asianet Television Awards including Best Serial 2012, Best Script for 2012,2013 and 2014, Best Actor for Sajan Surya in 2012 and 2013, Best Actress for Asha Sarath and Shelly in 2012 and 2013 respectively.

+A spiritual sequel of the series titled Karuthamuthu was aired on Asianet from 2014 to 2019.
+The series is set in a story of another families with Illekettu Namboothiri reprises his role of Satyasheelan.

 Plot

 Jayanthi and her illegitimate daughter Shalini were separated at Shalini's birth, with Jayanthi misled into believing her daughter had died while the girl was raised for a time by a butcher, Markose, who treated her unkindly.
-Rescued from the unkind butcher, Shalini was raised in a home with a foster brother, Mahesh.
+Shalini was rescued from the unkind butcher and raised in a home with a foster brother, Mahesh.
 When Mahesh marries the legitimate daughter of Jayanthi, Amala, Jayanthi realizes who Shalini is.
 Jayanthi must come to terms with her feelings about the daughter she believed dead.